 This was a pretty bold claim for a trading company of forty employees dealing in locally grown produce and the creation of noodles.
 Since then, Samsung’s found its way into a lot more than just noodle-making, which leads us to another interesting fact.

-While some of you may already know this, Samsung is way more than just an electronics and mobile producer.
-The Samsung Group has 59 unlisted companies and 19 listed, all with their primary listings on the Korea exchange.
+While some of you may already know this, the Korean company is way more than just an electronics and mobile producer.
+The Samsung Group has 59 unlisted companies and 19 listed, all with their primary listings on the Korean exchange.
 These companies range from construction to financial services, shipbuilding, and even medical industries.
-The company’s combined efforts employ over 489,000 people, across 80 different countries, including Korea.
+Samsung Electronics, alone, employs over 267,000 people as of 2020, across 80 different countries, including Korea.

-Another fun fact: Samsung’s construction division built the Burj Khalifa skyscraper in Dubai (pictured above), which is the tallest building in the world (as of this writing) at 2,722 feet.
+Another fun fact: Samsung’s construction division built the Burj Khalifa skyscraper in Dubai (pictured above), the tallest building in the world (as of this writing) at 2,722 feet.

-We have already mentioned how many companies and how many employees are part of the total Samsung Group.
-All of those subsidiaries and all of those workers means Samsung takes up a massive amount of the total GDP of its home country, South Korea.
-In 2017, CNN reported the total resources of the Samsung Group made up about 15 percent of the country’s GDP.
-On the Korean Stock Exchange, over 20 percent of its market value is based on various Samsung Group companies.
+We have already mentioned how many companies and how many employees are part of the Samsung Group.
+All those subsidiaries and workers mean the company takes up a massive amount of the total GDP of its home country, South Korea.
+In 2017, CNN reported the total resources of the Samsung Group made up about 15% of the country’s GDP.
+Over 20% of its market value is based on various Samsung Group companies on the Korean Stock Exchange.
 Most of that comes from just one company, Samsung Electronics.

-While Samsung has been involved with electronics and the mobile industry for many decades now, it was in 1993 that Samsung Chairman Lee Kun Hee (above) pushed forward a new management philosophy encouraging product quality as one of its core tenets.
+While Samsung has been involved with electronics and the mobile industry for many decades now, in 1993, Samsung Chairman Lee Kun Hee (above) pushed forward a new management philosophy encouraging product quality as one of its core tenets.
 He encouraged his staff to “change everything except for their family.”
 To further promote this notion, Samsung’s Human Resource Development Center created new training and development courses to help with this professional growth.

-Saying you’re going to focus on quality and taking that all important step across the threshold are often two different things, and they certainly were for Samsung.
+Saying you’re going to focus on quality and taking that all-important step across the threshold are often two different things, and they indeed were for Samsung.
 In 1995, Kun-hee Lee would reportedly find himself frustrated with the quality of his products and the company’s lack of change.
 To drive his point home, numerous phones were stacked up high, joined by televisions, fax machines, and other gear.
-Lee and his board of directors then proceeded to destroy each and one of these products, even going so far as to break the cases and screens using heavy hammers.
+Lee and his board of directors then proceeded to destroy each of these products, even going so far as to break the cases and screens using heavy hammers.

 Samsung fans can thank Lee and his board, and their willingness to perform an extreme drop test, for the products they enjoy today.
 Since that day, they’ve certainly created a number of firsts in the electronic industry.